 Artist Statement

 Inspired by the griot of West Africa, my storytelling is deeply connected to my roots, my stolen ancestors, my kin.
 I learn from them in oral histories, in recipes, in communing with the earth.
-Currently I’m developing film projects based on the stories of Village X, oral history projects about collective work and education in Baltimore and Philadelphia, and contributing to a national media initiative to center Black joy in journalistic narratives.

 I am descended from generations of farmers, teachers, domestic workers, and small business owners.
 I’m from places called Virginia and South Carolina and Texas and Pennsylvania and New Jersey.
 There are parts of me I gave birth to, parts of me born in a chocolate city.
 All of me is currently living happily by the water in Susquehannock and Piscataway Territory, also known as Baltimore, MD.